3DMPR -- A robust morphological approach for applying phase retrieval in proximity to highly-attenuating objects in CT: Methods

+Although 3D phase retrieval of large volume arrays can be RAM intensive, we were able to implement an out-of-core approach on a Dell Precision 5560 laptop with \unit{32}{\giga B} RAM, taking advantage of high SSD read and write speeds.
+Phase retrieval of a 1030$\times$1030$\times$1030 voxel data volume was achieved in just 4.6 minutes.
+Advanced implementation on high RAM devices/computer clusters will reduce calculation times but is generally not required.
+After the mask threshold and dilation settings have been selected for a particular material combination, reconstructions of similar composition could be calculated consecutively without further manual intervention, providing the possibility of rapid feedback during an experiment.

-Finally, we use the material B binary array (Figure \ref{figure:ComputationalMethod}(c)) to interleave the altered regions of the 3D phase retrieved volume, Figure \ref{figure:ComputationalMethod}(e), with the A/B interface retrieved regions of Figure \ref{figure:ComputationalMethod}(b).
-This completes our method of 3D Masked Phase Retrieval (3DMPR), producing Figure \ref{figure:ComputationalMethod}(f), a low-noise CT volume that benefits from the strong phase retrieval of a low contrast material to within a few pixels of the high-Z material interface, without introducing over-blurring artefacts.
+Finally, we use the material B binary array (Figure \ref{figure:ComputationalMethod}(c)) to interleave the altered regions of the phase-retrieved volume, Figure \ref{figure:ComputationalMethod}(e), with the A/B phase-retrieved regions of Figure \ref{figure:ComputationalMethod}(b).
+This completes our method of 3D Masked Phase Retrieval (3DMPR), producing Figure \ref{figure:ComputationalMethod}(f), a low-noise CT volume that benefits from the strong phase retrieval designed for a low contrast material to within a few pixels of the high-Z material interface, without introducing over-blurring artefacts.
 This provides noise reduction within material A without eliminating features close to the A/B interface (see further examples in Section \ref{sec:featurevisibilitynearinterface}) and potentially allows new features of the low-Z material to be resolved that would have previously been obscured by noise.